Edamalakkudy: Wildlife

 Bengal tigers and Asian elephants are sighted frequently near Edamalakkudy.
 Other mammals found around Edamalakkudy include the gaur, dhole, chital, sambar deer, Indian leopard, Nilgiri tahr, Indian muntjac, Nilgiri langur, Tufted grey langur, Fishing cat, and Indian giant squirrel.
 Blackbucks are known to occasionally stray from the drier deciduous forests of the neighbouring Tamil Nadu state.
 Edamalakkudy is one of the most attractive wildlife spots in Kerala.
 Special permission from Forest Department is needed to visit this village as the area spanning from the Idamalayar Dam across this village, to Pooyamkutty southwards and Marayoor eastwards is ecologically very sensitive and therefore protected.
 Various endemic butterfly species are found, including Mycalesis igilia, Colias nilagiriensis, and Heteropsis oculus among others.
-Common moth species are Ancylolomia cervicella, Ancylolomia dives, various Sphingidae, Chiasmia nora, and Herpetogramma species, as well as many endemic species.
+Common Moth species are Ancylolomia cervicella, Ancylolomia dives, various Sphingidae, Chiasmia nora, and Herpetogramma species, as well as many endemic species.

 Muthuvan tribe

 The Muthuvans are the only type of people living in Edamalakkudy.
-They are also found in other Kerala villages like Kanthalloor, Marayoor, Vattavada, Chinnakkal, Mankulam, Munnar, Shanthanppara, Adimali and Rajakumari.
-However, they are more common in parts of eastern Ernakulam district, including Edamalakkudy Panchayat and around Malakkappara.'Muthu' means back and 'van' means one who carries weight on the back.
+They are also found in other Kerala villages like Kanthalloor, Marayur, Vattavada, Chinnakkal, Mankulam, Munnar, Santhanpara, Adimali and Rajakumari.
+However, they are more common in parts of eastern Ernakulam district, including Edamalakkudy Panchayat and around Malakkappara.
+'Muthu' means back and 'van' means one who carries weight on the back.
 The language of the Muthuvan tribals is not Malayalam but a dialect closely related to Tamil.
 They live in dormitories called 'chavadies' and boys and girls are accommodated separately.
 The village head is called Kani and has great control on everything in the village.
 He presides over the meeting of the Council of Elders.
-The Muthuvan community is known for their organic farming of paddy and ragi.
+The Muthuvan community is known for their Organic farming of paddy and ragi.
 Shifting cultivation every two years is common.
 Cardamom and pepper are also cultivated.
 The Muthuvans believes in purity and pollution as a value system.

-The provincial government of Kerala has sought the help of the National Biodiversity Authority of India to intervene for the preserving and conservation of the traditional way of life of the Edamalakkudy people.
+The provincial government of Keralam has sought the help of the National Biodiversity Authority of India to intervene for the preserving and conservation of the traditional way of life of the Edamalakkudy people.
 Some interventions were required in fields like power, drinking water and housing.

 Communication

 The only operator to have mobile coverage in such a harsh terrain is BSNL.
 They have their mobile tower in Societykudy where connectivity to the mobile site is via satellite link.

-Two more BSNL sites have come up recently in the road towards Edamalakudy from Rajamala, a kilometre south of Pettimudi and Rajamala Factory which are mainly tea plantation settlements and major contact points for people from Edamalakudy.
+Two more BSNL sites have come up recently in the road towards Edamalakudy from Rajamala, a kilometre south of Pettimudi and Rajamala Factory which are mainly Tea plantation settlements and major contact points for people from Edamalakudy.
 Some kudies (name for small settlement of tribals in Edamalakudy village), scattered along this vast forest areas, still have no mobile coverage but have to rely on Ham Radio.
 The Ham network was extensively used by the government to conduct the legislative election in the village during 2016.